chaereeP/capstone_2_ROS/capstone_design/tf_example/README.md

 2. Run 'fake_ball_in_rviz' node

 3. Run 'dynamic_tf_example' node
--rosrun dynamic_tf_example dynamic_tf_example
+- rosrun dynamic_tf_example dynamic_tf_example
--Add -> By display tpye -> selct 'TF' -> OK
+- Add -> By display tpye -> selct 'TF' -> OK
--check wheter two frame("world"&"camera_link") are visulized well.
+- check wheter two frame("world"&"camera_link") are visulized well.
--you can see that 'camera_link' is moving while 'world' is fixed.
+- you can see that 'camera_link' is moving while 'world' is fixed.

 4. Run 'compute_position_in_other_frame' node
 -you can see the values in changing.